ak-2485/3DFMM/README.md

-# An Adaptive FMM in Three Dimensions with the Basic Translation Operators
+# An adaptive FMM in three dimensions with basic translation operators

 A Julia implementation of the adaptive 3D FMM described in *A Fast Adaptive Multipole Algorithm in Three Dimensions* by Cheng, Greengard,and Rokhlin (1999), without the improvements to the translation and